xMazzmax/coiffeur-seren/README.md

 How can I be sure that I will be satisfied with the result?

 - Our main goal is for every customer to look great and leave our salon with a smile on their face.
 During our consultation, we honestly tell you what we can and cannot do.
-If we can't do something, we’re happy to recommend a suitable expert from our competitors.
+If we can't do something, we're happy to recommend a suitable expert from our competitors.

 Can I come without an appointment and be attended to right away?

-- We don’t offer appointments and we bet on spontaneous visits without prior registration.
+- We don't offer appointments and we bet on spontaneous visits without prior registration.
 Our efficient workflow allows us to offer short wait times.
-If you prefer to be attended to immediately, just give us a quick call – we’ll be happy to let you know our current availability!
+If you prefer to be attended to immediately, just give us a quick call – we'll be happy to let you know our current availability!

 Do you also offer haircuts for children, and can I bring my family?

 - Absolutely!
 Our team has experience with children's haircuts and provides a friendly, child-friendly atmosphere so that even the youngest ones feel comfortable.
-We make the haircuts quick and relaxed, and there’s enough space to ensure the visit is pleasant for the whole family.
+We make the haircuts quick and relaxed, and there's enough space to ensure the visit is pleasant for the whole family.

 Are there any hidden costs?
 How transparent are the prices?

-- You won’t experience any unpleasant surprises when it's time to pay.
+- You won't experience any unpleasant surprises when it's time to pay.
 Our pricing structure is clear and transparent, and we inform you in advance of all the costs for what you want.

 What payment methods can I use?

 - We accept cash and Twint.
-If you don’t have cash, you can withdraw money at the ATM across from our salon."
+If you don't have cash, you can withdraw money at the ATM across from our salon."

 **Call To Action**
 Descriptive heading: "Get your confident look now!"
 Paragraph with more context: "You can simply stop by spontaneously without having to worry about long wait times, as we work as fast as lightning.
-And if you don’t want to wait at all, just give us a quick call and find out if you can be attended to right away."
+And if you don't want to wait at all, just give us a quick call and find out if you can be attended to right away."
 CTA button: "Call now and check availability!"

 **Footer**